floweredscarf/su25/policies/index.md

 #### Permitted

 -   Discussion of approaches for solving a problem.
 Such help should be cited as comments in your code.
-For the sake of others’ learning experience, we ask that you try not to give away anything juicy, and instead try to lead people to such solutions.
+For the sake of others' learning experience, we ask that you try not to give away anything juicy, and instead try to lead people to such solutions.
 -   Discussion of specific syntax issues and bugs in your code, without showing